When Can Kids Go Back to School After a Concussion?

 What if My Child Has Symptoms at School?

 If your child has symptoms that are new or severe enough to interfere with learning, they should tell the teacher and go to the school nurse.
 They can try resting for a few minutes and then go back to class.
 If symptoms continue, your child may need a shorter school day, less schoolwork, or more support.
-If your child still has symptoms after about 3 weeks of being back in school, talk to your health care provider.
+Talk to your health care provider if your child isn’t able to do their usual level of schoolwork within 2 weeks of being back in school.

 How Can Parents Help?